Book cover

 1.1 Introduction

-The concept of mutation testing was first proposed in 1978 in the following paper.
-To better understand the concept, the key point to remember is that a mutation test does not intend to detect bugs in the production code, as is the case, for example, with unit tests, integration, end-to-end, snapshot tests, etc.
+The concept of mutation testing was first proposed in a paper from 1978.
+To better understand the concept, the key point to remember is that a mutation test does not intend to detect bugs in the production code, as is the case with unit tests, integration tests, end-to-end tests, snapshot tests, etc.

 Instead, mutation tests are used to evaluate the effectiveness of the automated tests that already exist in the system.
-In other words, the assumption is that you already have several tests and you want to know if they are effective, that is, truly capable of detecting bugs and regressions.
+In other words, the assumption is that you already have a suite of tests and you want to know if they are effective, i.e., truly capable of detecting bugs and regressions.

 To do this, a mutation testing tool makes small modifications to the production code, generating a version of the code referred to as a mutant.
 For example, mutants can be created through the following operations:

-As the mutations are made arbitrarily, they naturally should introduce bugs.
-And, then, the existing tests should fail when run on them.
-If this does not happen, we can conclude that the tests are not good enough.
+These mutations are made arbitrarily and, therefore, should introduce bugs.
+Consequently, the existing tests should fail when run on these mutants.
+If this does not happen, we can conclude that the tests are not effective enough.

 Mutation testing is a type of white-box testing, as its implementation requires knowledge of the internal code of the system’s functions.
-As stated, this knowledge is necessary to generate the mutations.
+This knowledge is necessary to generate the mutations.

 Example of a mutation that survived the execution of the tests.
 Source: Google Testing Blog